numb3r33/oae/README.md

 ## Applications

-- In targeted marketing, we can use the action plan generated per customer to better understand which all levers can we pull to understand desired results.
+- One example coult be in targeted marketing, we can use the action plan generated per customer to better understand which all levers can we pull to get desired results.